sara-nl/clouddocs/gpu-visualization.markdown

 7. Using SSH, login to your new machine, using `ssh ubuntu@<ip address>
 8. You need to configure the VirtualGL context: `sudo /opt/VirtualGL/bin/vglserver_config` Answer in order 1, n, n y, X.
 9. The VM comes with a default firewall.
 Use the command `sudo ufw allow from <your home IP address>  to any`  to allow access from your own client IP address.
-If you have a dynamic IP address, you can specify a range using the / syntax, e.g. 145.100.1.0/24, which allows all ip adresses starting with 145.100.1.*
+If you have a dynamic IP address, you can specify a range using the / syntax, e.g. 145.100.1.0/24, which allows all ip addresses starting with 145.100.1.*
 10. Reboot using the command `sudo reboot` for the changes to come into effect
 11. On your own local machine, you need a VNC client.
 We advice TurboVNC (https://sourceforge.net/projects/turbovnc/) but any other VNC client will suffice.